 \section{Introduction}

-The standard spatially flat cosmological Lambda Cold Dark Matter ($\Lambda$CDM) model~\citep{1984ApJ...284..439P,Peebles:2002gy,Lopez-Corredoira:2023jhh} has demonstrated good consistency with a wide range of observational probes accumulated over the last several decades~\citep{Planck:2018nkj,Planck:2018vyg,ACT:2020gnv,eBOSS:2020yzd}.
+The standard spatially flat cosmological Lambda cold dark matter ($\Lambda$CDM) model~\citep{1984ApJ...284..439P,Peebles:2002gy,Lopez-Corredoira:2023jhh} has demonstrated good consistency with a wide range of observational probes accumulated over the last several decades~\citep{Planck:2018nkj,Planck:2018vyg,ACT:2020gnv,eBOSS:2020yzd}.
 Nevertheless, despite its status as the current concordance model, the $\Lambda$CDM model exhibits a number of statistically significant tensions and anomalies~\citep{Perivolaropoulos:2021jda,DiValentino:2022fjm,Abdalla:2022yfr,Peebles:2022akh,Vagnozzi:2023nrq}.
-Among the various discrepancies reported in the literature, one of the most prominent is the tension in the Hubble constant $H_0$, manifested as a statistically significant disagreement between the value inferred from Planck Cosmic Microwave Background (CMB) observations~\cite{Planck:2018vyg} and that obtained from local distance-ladder measurements by Supernova $H_0$ for the Equation of State (SH0ES) collaboration~\cite{Riess:2021jrx}.
-In this context, another long-standing open issue in modern cosmology is the so-called coincidence problem, namely, the question of why the energy densities of dark energy (DE) and dark matter (DM) are of the same order of magnitude precisely at the present cosmic epoch~\cite{Steinhardt:1999nw, Garriga:2000cv, Dalal:2001dt, Ishak:2005xp, Starkman:2006at, Maor:2007ygp, Martin:2012bt, Zheng:2021uee}.
+One of the most prominent of the various discrepancies reported in the literature is the tension in the Hubble constant, $H_0$, manifested as a statistically significant disagreement between the value inferred from $Planck$ cosmic microwave background (CMB) observations~\citep{Planck:2018vyg} and that obtained from local distance-ladder measurements by the Supernova $H_0$ for the Equation of State (SH0ES) team~\citep{Riess:2021jrx}.
+In this context, another long-standing open issue in modern cosmology is the so-called coincidence problem, namely the question of why the energy densities of dark energy (DE) and dark matter (DM) are of the same order of magnitude precisely at the present cosmic epoch~\citep{Steinhardt:1999nw, Garriga:2000cv, Dalal:2001dt, Ishak:2005xp, Starkman:2006at, Maor:2007ygp, Martin:2012bt, Zheng:2021uee}.